sonamtripathi/sonamtripathi.github.io/_pages/about.md

 🌅 🏃🏻‍♀️🏓 🎧 When I am not buried in data, you'll catch me exploring Nature, enjoying long walks with my favorite tunes, playing badminton and table tennis, and cherishing quality time with my family.

- 🎯 🤖 My main focus these days is exploring and building Agentic AI, how agents will transform they way we work and operate.
+ 🎯 🤖 My main focus these days is exploring and building Agentic AI, how agents will transform they way we work and operate.</span>